How to get more deep sleep: 6 easy tips

 Persistent feelings of tiredness or low energy.

-A new study published by Science Advances indicates that the slow and steady brain activity associated with deep non-REM are optimal for the function of the glymphatic system (the brain’s unique process of getting rid of waste).
+It is not about how long you sleep, but the quality of sleep.
+The more deep sleep you get, the more refreshed you’ll feel.
+A study published by Science Advances indicates that the slow and steady brain activity associated with deep non-REM are optimal for the function of the glymphatic system (the brain’s unique process of getting rid of waste).

 Six groups of anaesthetised mice were studied in this research.
 While they were sleeping, the researchers tracked brain electrical activity, cardiovascular activity, and the flow of CSF through the brain.
 The mice that had a sleep pattern closely resembling deep non-REM sleep were found to have the most active glymphatic systems.